 How much marijuana do I use in my cooking?

-These are the most common questions we get.
+These are the most common questions I get.
 But, it is impossible for any recipe writer to make an across the board recommendation for the proper marijuana dosage or amount of cannabis a given dish needs to be effective.
 Far too many variables come into play.

 It is important for the cook to always understand that the marijuana dosage listed in the ingredient section of any recipe is only a recommendation that is to be used as a rough guideline.